 “Hand it over,” he said, “And we’ll let you live.”

-She felt cold steel against her back.
+She felt cold steel pressed against her back.
 She froze.

 “Lower your gun, slowly,” said the voice behind her.
 There was something familiar in the cadence of this man’s voice, but it was muffled by the mask, and she couldn’t place it.
 Still, she felt certain that she knew this man.